2025 Solar Incentives Guide for Norfolk, VA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as labor, equipment and accessories.
+The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as labor, equipment and accessories.
 You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
 There is no maximum amount you can claim.

-To know exactly how much money the ITC could save you, talk to your local Norfolk solar panel installer.
+To find out exactly how much money the ITC could save you, speak with your local Norfolk solar panel installer.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
-The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
 At this point, the credit percentage will be reduced slightly each year until the end of the program in 2035.
-The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+Starting in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to get in touch with your local Norfolk solar panel installation expert.
+More information about the new Inflation Reduction Act can be found here.
+To better understand how the new Clean Energy Credit applies to you, get in touch with your local Norfolk solar installers.

 State & Local Solar Incentives